-- Avoid unnecessary public and project risks resulting from the cutting of corners in analysis and design effort in infrastructure development in order to meet pressures to reduce costs. - 2.
-Ensure high levels of infrastructure effectiveness by promoting the appropriate professional input in its planning, design, construction, operation and maintenance, the

-- cost of which makes up only around 2% of the total lifecycle cost of infrastructure.
-Ill-advised savings or wasteful expenditure in this regard are not in the public interest. - 3.
-Promote the realistic attractiveness of the engineering profession to new entrants and the sustained availability of engineering skills which are sorely needed to support the socio-economic development of South Africa. - 4.
-Ensure that infrastructure development which is sorely needed to meet the developmental objectives of South Africa is not delayed or shelved because of unrealistically high capital costs. - 5.
+- 1. Avoid unnecessary public and project risks resulting from the cutting of corners in analysis and design effort in infrastructure development in order to meet pressures to reduce costs. - 2.
+Ensure high levels of infrastructure effectiveness by promoting the appropriate professional input in its planning, design, construction, operation and maintenance, the cost of which makes up only around 2% of the total lifecycle cost of infrastructure.
+Illadvised savings on consulting engineering services and resulting wasteful expenditure due to higher ultimate project costs are not in the public interest. - 3.
+Promote the realistic attractiveness of the engineering profession to new entrants and the sustained availability of engineering skills that are required to support the socio-economic development of South Africa. - 4.
+Ensure that infrastructure development, that is sorely needed to meet the developmental objectives of South Africa, is not delayed or shelved because of unrealistically high capital costs. - 5.
 Avoid inadequate engineering in the design of infrastructure projects, resulting in high development, maintenance and operating costs as well as high exposure of the public to unnecessary health and safety and environmental risks.